hanjinliu/acryo/docs/_sources/main/alignment.rst.txt

 - ``quaternion`` is the rotation of the sub-volume in the original tomogram.
 It must be a (4,) :class:`numpy.ndarray` object of quaternion.
 If you are using :class:`acryo.Molecules`, its quaternions can directly be used here.
 This is basically used to mask the missing wedge.
+- ``pos`` is the position of the sub-volume in the original tomogram.
+It must be a (3,) :class:`numpy.ndarray` object.
+Default alignment models does not use this parameter.

 The return value ``result`` is a named-tuple :class:`AlignmentResult` object.
 It contains the following fields.